 Instead, you need a responsive order fulfillment process that can be scaled up or down as your business requires it.
 To avoid making an expensive investment in your own facility that could cost you dearly at quieter parts of the year, consider partnering with a fulfillment provider who can put their resources and network at your disposal.

-Here are a few things to add to your checklist when looking for a scalable fulfillment partner:
+Here are a few things to add to your checklist when looking for a scalable ecommerce fulfillment provider:

 Partnering with a 3PL who can create a multi-node fulfillment strategy for your business is the key to ensuring scalability during intense peaks.
 If you have a centralized fulfillment plan with a single facility, this can quickly become overloaded and result in massive bottlenecks due to the difficulty of securing overflow fulfillment space.